A comprehensive guide to getting the most out of your talent management strategy

 It’s important to understand that this area of HR covers the entire employee lifecycle.
 Whilst this seems obvious and much easier to manage when viewed as a whole, it can also be overwhelming for those with more limited resources.
 Planning and managing one area of the talent management umbrella at a time is one thing.
 Trying to devise and maintain policies for staff’s career development, onboarding and inducting, performance coaching, succession planning and executive assessment at all once, and as a consistent joined up experience, is slightly more daunting.

 How do you get started with talent management?

-Before you even begin and just like with any other business priority, the key is to take a step back and ensure you have a true understanding of the most important issue you need to address.
-Are you considering implementing a talent management strategy because your staff retention rates are poor?
-Or do you think your next leaders are not being given the tools needed to step up?
+Before you even begin and just like with any other business priority, the key is to take a step back and ensure you have a true understanding of the most important issue to address.
+Are you considering implementing a talent management strategy due to poor staff retention rates?
+Or do you think your next leaders do not have the tools needed to step up?
 Perhaps your staff feels diversity and inclusion needs a bigger focus?
-Your first steps into the talent management world will definitely be influenced by the big question you are trying to answer.
+Your first steps into the talent management world will definitely be determined by the big question you are trying to answer.

 - The leadership team

 - The people managers